albert-davia/challenge_CSC_52081_EP/README.md

 ## Latest updates:
+- 06/03: IMPORTANT: fixed the leaderboard path.
+Previously we passed the wrong url, sorry for this!
+Now it will work (see below)
 - 01/03: Added max usage limit at 100k step() calls (largely sufficient).
 If you need more, please reach out
 - 25/02: added score, stabilized features, increased speed
 - 18/02: updated vectorized version and some function abstraction (v0.3)